Coronavirus and screening programmes

 For more information on cancer incidence, mortality, deprivation and trends over time see Information Service Division's Cancer page (external site).

 NHS Health Scotland are committed to improving the reach of all the Scottish screening programmes.
 We aim to make all public information as accessible as possible and we facilitate opportunities for key stakeholders to work together to address the barriers to screening.

 Local and national action

-All our public information is available in Urdu, Chinese and Polish and in an easy-read format.
-We are happy to consider requests for other languages and formats by emailing firstname.lastname@example.org.
+All our public information is available in other languages and in an Easy Read format.
+We are happy to consider requests for any additional languages and formats by emailing email@example.com.